WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 Project is based on TensorNetwork, a mathematical technique that could do truncation to speed up the calculation with limited error, which is introduced by SVD.

-Package we used is TensorNetwork, which is a python package for tensor network calculations from [google](https://github.com/google/TensorNetwork).
+Package I used is TensorNetwork, which is a python package for tensornetwork calculations from [google](https://github.com/google/TensorNetwork).
 This package gets multiple backends like Jax, Pytorch, Tensorflow, Numpy, etc. However, this package is in alpha version, and stopped updating since 2021.
-We adopt backend as pytorch with setting,
+I adopt backend as pytorch with setting,
     ```
     tensornetwork.set_default_backend("pytorch")
     ```

-Problem may raise when using this package, and I have to fix it by myself.
-I use this package because of its simplicity and easy to use (actually this is the first package I know from NEW Bing, and I just don't want to learn others, I am not good at coding).
+Problem may raise when using this package, some fixes are involve by me.
+I use this package because of its simplicity and easy to read (actually this is the first package I know from NEW Bing, and I just don't want to learn others, I am not good at coding).
 Problems like,

 1. Axis_names and edge_names are not consistent, which may cause bugs like in SVD (Interestingly